Horacio García

-Horacio García Cervantes Soto (born 27 June 1990) is a Mexican professional boxer and former WBC Continental Americas Super Bantamweight champion.
+Horacio García Cervantes Soto (born 27 June 1990) is a former Mexican professional boxer and WBC Continental Americas super bantamweight champion.

 Professional career

-Garcia won his opening 29 professional contests before losing a unanimous decision in May 2015 against former world titleholder Hozumi Hasegawa.
-On November 12, 2010 García beat veteran fighter Lizandro de Los Santos to win the WBC Youth World Super Bantamweight Championship.
+Garcia won his opening 29 professional contests before losing a unanimous decision in May 2015 against former world title-holder Hozumi Hasegawa.

+On November 12, 2010 García beat veteran fighter Lisandro de Los Santos to win the WBC Youth World super bantamweight championship.

-Since Garcia's first defeat in 2015, he has suffered four subsequent losses; the first in 2016 to featherweight prospect Joseph Diaz.
+Since Garcia's first defeat in 2015, he suffered six subsequent losses and faced one draw; the first in 2016 to featherweight prospect Joseph Diaz.
 The second, controversially, in 2017 to Diuhl Olguin.
-However, two months on from his loss to Diuhl Olguin, Garcia won a re-match by TKO at the MGM Grand, Marquee Ballroom, Las Vegas.
+However, two months on from his loss to Olguin, Garcia won a rematch by TKO at the MGM Grand, Marquee Ballroom, Las Vegas.
+He faced former two-weight world champion Carl Frampton in 2017, losing via unanimous decision.

+A comeback fight in 2018 saw Garcia beat Orlando Guerrero in Domo del Parque San Rafael, Guadalajara.
+He faced defeat again however to Isaac Zarate in a controversial split decision later that year before rematching Zarate in 2022, winning via majority decision.
+Later in 2022, Garcia lost for a final time to Ruben Villa when an accidental head-butt closed the fight in round nine.

+He has since been inactive from the sport earning 35 wins.

 2017

-In November 2017, Garcia faced former two-weight world champion Carl Frampton.
-Garcia was considered by many as an easy stepping stone for Frampton who fought Garcia in a billed 'comeback' bout after suffering his first defeat in January 2017 to Léo Santa Cruz.
+In November 2017, García faced former two-weight world champion Carl Frampton.
+Garcia was considered by many as an easy stepping stone for Frampton who fought García in a billed 'comeback' bout after suffering his first defeat in January 2017 to Léo Santa Cruz.
 However, Garcia took Frampton to the 10th round in a close contest.
 Garcia ultimately lost on points in a unanimous decision.
-Frampton said of the fight "It was my fault, I picked Garcia - nobody else" in response to Garcia's head-turning performance.
+Frampton said of the fight "It was my fault, I picked García - nobody else" in response to García's head-turning performance.

 2018

-In June 2018, García beat journeyman Orlando Garcia Guerrero by corner-stoppage.
+In June 2018, García beat journeyman Orlando Guerrero by corner-stoppage.
 In September of the same year, he faced American prospect Isaac Zarate, losing via split decision at the Hard Rock Hotel and Casino, Las Vegas; a fight promoted by Oscar De La Hoya.

+2022

+In February 2022, García faced Isaac Zarate for a second time in an anticipated redemption rematch at the DoubleTree Hotel, Ontario, California.
+He won via majority decision, retiring Zarate from professional boxing.
+In April of the same year, García fought highly rated featherweight Ruben Villa, losing via stoppage when an accidental headbutt cut his left eye in round one.
+The stoppage was ruled a KO under California rules.